 Winter is right around the corner and so is the snow New Hampshire residents are all too familiar with.

 Along with the heavy, wet snow, you also need to be aware of the health of your roof.
 With the snow comes the danger of ice dams forming.
-An ice dam is a ridge of ice that forms along the edge of a roof and stops melting store from draining off the roof into the gutter.
-If left unchecked, an ice damn can cause a backup of water that could leak into your home, causing roof damage and water damage to your insulation, walls, ceilings or other areas.
+An ice dam is a ridge of ice that forms along the edge of a roof and stops the melting store from draining off the roof into the gutter.
+If left unchecked, an ice dam can cause a backup of water that could leak into your home, causing roof damage and water damage to your insulation, walls, ceilings, or other areas.

 As a homeowner, here is what you should know about ice dams to protect your roof and home this season.